Famous Delhi Street Food: A Guide for Beginners

 Typical Delhi street foods at Haldiram’s: raj kachori, papdi chaat and golgappa

-Thousands of locals and visitors eat street food with no problems at all, and while there’s no guarantee you won’t experience a tummy upset, there is a lot you can do to reduce the risk and eat street food safely.
+Thousands of locals and visitors eat street food with no problems at all.
+There’s no guarantee you won’t experience a tummy upset, but there is a lot you can do to reduce the risk and eat street food safely.

-I eat street food every chance I get, and have only been sick a few times, usually because of something stupid I did (like eating a yogurt soaked chaat in the middle of a Delhi summer heat wave).
-These are my tips on keeping safe:
+I eat street food every chance I get, and have only been sick a few times, usually because of something stupid I did (like eating a yogurt soaked chaat in the middle of monsoon season).

 • avoid street food in the hot summer months when food spoils quickly